 Sure, it’s a six mile drive from the city, but a long six miles (eghem…20-30 minute), straight up Lane Xang / Kaysone Phomvihane (also marked as Road 13 South, which incidentally runs northeast).

 Lost?
 Find Champa Garden Restaurant on the map.

-Yeah, it’s a six mile (eghem…20-30 minute) drive from the city center, straight up Lane Xang / Kaysone Phomvihane (also marked as Road 13 South, which incidentally runs northeast, but we’ll save that for a whole other discussion).
-A visit to Champa Garden Restaurant can easily be combined with a Rimping run, if you’re in need of some high-priced international goods from everyone’s favorite Thai supermarket chain in Laos.
+A visit to Champa Garden Restaurant can also be combined with a Rimping Supermarket run, if you’re in need of some high-priced international goods from everyone’s favorite Thai supermarket chain in Laos.